akka/akka/akka-docs/rst/java/persistence.rst

 -----------

 A processor must have an identifier that doesn't change across different actor incarnations.
-It defaults to the ``String`` representation of processor's path and can be obtained via the ``processorId`` method.
+It defaults to the ``String`` representation of processor's path without the address part and can be obtained via the ``processorId`` method.

 .. includecode:: code/docs/persistence/PersistenceDocTest.java#processor-id

 Applications can customize a processor's id by specifying an actor name during processor creation as shown in section :ref:`processors-java`.
-This works well when using local actor references but may cause problems with remote actor references because their paths also contain deployment information such as host and port (and actor deployments are likely to change during the lifetime of an application).
-In this case, ``UntypedProcessor`` implementation classes should override ``processorId``.
+This changes that processor's name in its actor hierarchy and hence influences only part of the processor id.
+To fully customize a processor's id, the ``processorId`` method should be overridden.

 .. includecode:: code/docs/persistence/PersistenceDocTest.java#processor-id-override

-Later versions of Akka persistence will likely offer a possibility to migrate processor ids.

 .. _channels-java: